lightdock/membrane_docking/demo/README.md

 - (1) The generation of the all-atom and coarse-grained topologies.
 - (2) The coarse-grained refinement of the generated models.

 In [here](refinement/haddock/) you can find all the data needed to perform the refinement of the top100 docked models for the *3x29* example.
-In `run.param` file, you have to define a handful number of variables as:
+In `run.param` file, you have to define a number of variables as:

 - `HADDOCK_DIR`: The directory of your HADDOCK local instalation.
 - `N_COMP`: The number of components.